RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 / # cat /proc/uptime
 10.00 10.00
 ```
-To obtain relative information in container, use containers started by LXCFS and read in-container /proc files
+To obtain relative information in the container, use containers started by LXCFS and read in-container /proc files

 ### Business Applications
-For most applications which are relied heavily on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.
+For most applications that heavily rely on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.
 When the '/proc' file in the container does not accurately reflect the resources condition of the container, it will cause significant effects to above applications.

 For example, when some Java applications dynamically allocate the stack size of the running program by checking /proc/meminfo and the container memory limit is less than the host memory, program startup failure will appear because of failed memory allocation.